flipcoder/textbeat/README.md

 Check out the project board for more information on current/upcoming features.

-Also, check out the basic text examples in the test/ folder.
+Also, check out the basic examples in the examples/ and tests/ folder.

 # What's the plan?